 Also, I have added below in the next paragraphs all the best places to visit in Paris in spring to see all those gorgeous blossoms + included some hidden gems!

 - From Mid/End-February to Beginning/Mid-March: Plum and early Cherry blossoms

 - End of February to Mid-End of march: Magnolia blossoms

-- Mid-End of March: more prunus pink and white blossoms
+- Mid-End of March: Pink and white cherry blossoms

 - End of March/ Beginning of April: White cherry blossoms

 - Beginning of April/ Mid-April: Cherry blossoms (sakura)

 - End of April / Mid-May: Chestnut trees blossoms

 - Beginning of May/ Mid-May: Paulownia blossoms (Empress trees)